How One Procedure Is Saving Uteruses and Lives

 What would you do if you had something that could end human suffering for over a million people?
 What if no one listened to you?
 What if they thought that if it was so good, they would have heard about it already?
-What if there were others that knew about it, but didn’t relay this information to those that could benefit?
+What if there were others that knew about it but didn’t relay this information to those who could benefit?
 I have such a “something.”
-I have tried to tell and share this with as many people that will listen over the past 15 years, and yet, it surprisingly remains one of the best kept secrets in medicine.
+I have tried to tell and share this with as many people as will listen over the past 25 years, and yet, it surprisingly remains one of the best-kept secrets in medicine.
 It is the driving force behind the creation of this blog.
 It is called Uterine Fibroid Embolization (UFE) or Uterine Artery Embolization (UAE).

-I have one of the world’s largest UFE experience (now over 6,000 procedures performed).
-It is a non-surgical, outpatient medical procedure that replaces the need for surgery (ex. hysterectomy) for women suffering with uterine fibroids.
-Every working day in the United States over 3,000 women lose their uterus and fibroids are the number one reason why.
-In addition, there are over 1 million women who don’t want hysterectomy, and currently suffer in silence with a condition that won’t kill them, but makes their lives absolutely miserable.
+I have one of the world’s largest UFE experiences (now over 10,000 procedures performed).
+It is a non-surgical, outpatient medical procedure that replaces the need for surgery (e.g., hysterectomy) for women suffering from uterine fibroids.
+Every working day in the United States, over 3,000 women lose their uterus, and fibroids are the number one reason why.
+In addition, there are over 1 million women who don’t want a hysterectomy, and currently suffer in silence with a condition that won’t kill them, but makes their lives absolutely miserable.

-The following is an e-mail I recently received at 1:30 in the morning from a patient which typifies the struggle and suffering these patients endure, and how women who suffer with fibroids can get their life back completely without any surgery.
+The following is an e-mail I recently received at 1:30 in the morning from a patient, which typifies the struggle and suffering these patients endure, and how women who suffer from fibroids can get their life back completely without any surgery.

 Dr. Lipman,

 I could not think of anyone else to email at this late hour…after starting my menstrual cycle today.
-It is still amazing how my mind and body is on auto-pilot to wake up at this hour to change the towel on my mattress as well as my diaper because of the heavy blood flow I would normally receive.
-I just returned from the bathroom and the minipad that I’m wearing has only a few drops in it.
-I ABSOLUTELY CANNOT BELEIVE THIS!!!
+It is still amazing how my mind and body are on auto-pilot to wake up at this hour to change the towel on my mattress as well as my diaper because of the heavy blood flow I would normally receive.
+I just returned from the bathroom, and the minipad that I’m wearing has only a few drops in it.
+I ABSOLUTELY CANNOT BELIEVE THIS!!!

-Not sure you remember me, but you performed the UFE procedure on me on 4 Nov 09.
-Before I heard about the UFE procedure, I was close to deciding on a hysterectomy.
-My health and my life was a mess.
-I was severely anemic…hemoglobin down to 8.1 and dropping, thyroid level all over the place, suffering from urine incontenence because fibroids were resting on my bladder and strapped up like a gangster with pads and tampons!
-I had pads everywhere, in the car, in my office, in my bible, in every purse, in my children’s luggage, in my boots…etc. At times, I thought I would literally bleed to death with periods lasting 3 weeks every single month.
+Not sure if you remember me, but you performed the UFE procedure on me on November 4, 2009.
+Before I heard about UFE, I was close to deciding on a hysterectomy.
+My health and life were a mess—severely anemic, thyroid levels all over the place, urine incontinence, and pads stuffed everywhere.
+I thought I would bleed to death.
 My blood clots were painful and scary!
-The clots would drop into the toilet like little Angry Airborne Aliens!
-Sometimes I would stand up and blood would explode into my panties and run down my leg into my shoes.
-I cried many nights because I felt helpless and embarrassed.
-I couldn’t enjoy many of the activities I enjoyed because my periods kept me prisoner.
+Sometimes blood would explode down my leg into my shoes.
+I cried many nights, feeling helpless and imprisoned by my periods.

 Not anymore!
-I have my life back and my family has me back.
-My hemoglobin level is already up to 10.3, my thyroid (TSH) is normal and I no longer suffer from urine incontenence.
+I have my life back, and my family has me back.
+My hemoglobin is up, my thyroid is normal, and I no longer have incontinence.
 I just started training for a marathon.
-I plan to spend lots of time at the beach this summer…in a swimsuit!
-This summer I can wear the cute, short sun dresses and can fall asleep on my girlfriends couch if I need to.
-Thanks so much for performing this amazing procedure.
+I plan to enjoy the beach this summer—in a swimsuit!
+I can wear cute sundresses and fall asleep on my girlfriend’s couch without fear.
+Thank you for performing this amazing procedure.
 I cannot express how grateful I am to you and your staff.

 …I just checked again.
 Still only a few drops.
 God is good!
 Going to bed, not planning to get up until it’s time for work.